Skip to main content

 Protobuf messages

-• Set the Content-Type header to application/proto and send a protobuf-encoded payload.
+• Set the Content-Type header to application/protobuf and send a protobuf-encoded payload.

-• Set the Accept header to application/proto to receive a protobuf-encoded response.
-The response will include the Content-Type: application/proto header if the server returns a protobuf.
+• Set the Accept header to application/protobuf to receive a protobuf-encoded response.
+The response will include the Content-Type: application/protobuf header if the server returns a protobuf.

 Type definitions are available in git and Buf.

-Sending Accept: application/proto request header only guarantees a protobuf response in case of a success (HTTP 200).
+Sending Accept: application/protobuf request header only guarantees a protobuf response in case of a success (HTTP 200).
 Other status codes are always accompanied by JSON bodies.

 Sessions